medzernik/MedzernikDiscordBotGo/README.md

 # CleverFox Discord Bot in Go
 This is a discord bot written entirely in golang using the discordgo library.

+# The bot is being moved to CleverFox 2 and CleverFox Rust Edition.
+Please see my other repositories for the bot.
+Feature parity will be slowly achieved first with the Go edition and then later with Rust Edition.

 The bot itself has a custom command parser and many custom functions.
 It is a featured bot you can use on your server.

 # Instructions for Self-Hosting